-Preclinical testing includes laboratory evaluation of product chemistry, toxicity and formulation, as well as animal studies.
+Preclinical testing includes laboratory evaluation of product pharmacology, drug metabolism, and toxicity which includes animal studies, as well as product chemistry and formulation development.
 The results of the preclinical tests, together with manufacturing information and analytical data, are submitted to the FDA as part of an IND.
 An IND will automatically become effective 30 days after receipt by the FDA, unless before that time, the FDA raises concerns or questions about issues such as the conduct of the clinical trials as outlined in the IND.
 In the latter case, the IND sponsor and the FDA must resolve any outstanding FDA concerns or questions before clinical trials can proceed.
 We cannot be sure that submission of an IND will result in the FDA allowing clinical trials to commence.